-The Pastoral Committee promotes the school's ethos and values, and these are set out on the Sheen Mount website and displayed all around the school.
+The Pastoral Committee promotes the school's aims and living values, and these are set out on the Sheen Mount website and our Living Values are displayed all around the school.
 They challenge prejudice-based discriminatory language, attitudes and behaviour.
 All pupils, staff, parents and, as appropriate, those in the local community are encouraged to actively participate in school life and make a positive contribution.
 Whilst this is represented through the curriculum, it goes much wider in a number of areas.